ydsf16/Steepest-Descent-Gradient-Method/README.md

+# Steepest descent / Gradient descent
-# A simple implementation of the gradient descent method.
+## A simple implementation of the gradient descent method.

 Please refer to：https://zhuanlan.zhihu.com/p/42398457